 Instead, we get the triangle remote.

 To be fair, the 2019 Shield remote has more buttons, including a dedicated Netflix button, and now features motion-sensing backlighting.
-You’ll also notice a new menu button and media controls (forward, back, and play/pause), and (of course) a dedicated Netflix button.
+You’ll also notice a new menu button, media controls (forward, back, and play/pause), and (of course) a dedicated Netflix button.

 NVIDIA also replaced the volume slider with actual buttons.
-The slider was a cool idea, but a bit awkward to use.
+The slider was an excellent idea but awkward to use.